system76/docs/content/pop-incomplete-upgrade.md

 ### Repair Package Manager after Failed/Incomplete Upgrade

-1. If you’re able to log in and have a graphical interface, let’s try running a set of commands in a terminal (click your activities menu and type ‘t’ for ‘terminal’) to clean up the installed packages:
+1. If you’re able to log in and have a graphical interface, let’s try running a set of commands in a terminal (click your Activities menu and type ‘t’ for ‘terminal’) to clean up the installed packages:

 **If this is your first time running commands, just a heads up- after each command, press the enter key.
 When the system prompts you for your password, type it in the terminal and press the enter key.
 The password will not show in the terminal, but it is taking the password)**